MatthewCryer/initial_pyplot_work/README.md

 # initial_pyplot_work
 I was doing electrical device measurements that varied in a small number of ways and I wanted to write some code that plotted them all without any intervention from me.
+Takes the .xls outputs from a **Keithley SCS 4200** as a starting point.

 The variables were things like:
 - Sweep direction (or both ways)